CHRIS SAPYTA AND DAVID WEBSTER

 Pulling from their two decades of experience working in the beer distribution industry, Sapyta and Webster were able to diagnose a growing problem in the business: Not every brewer could, or wanted to, use their much needed capital to purchase a multitude of kegs.

 In 2011, Sapyta and Webster created Keg Logistics.
 The objective was to support the breweries who chose not to buy their kegs outright.
 The two created a unique rent-to-own program which provided brewers the flexibility to take ownership on a timeline that worked for them.
 No exclusivity clauses or personal guarantees required.
 Each brewery could have their logo silk-screened on their kegs, create their own maintenance schedules and have access to a variety of keg and freight logistics services.
-In the past six years, over 1000 breweries have signed on with Keg Logistics and all responded with overwhelmingly positive feedback.
+In the past seven years, over 1100 breweries have signed on with Keg Logistics and all responded with overwhelmingly positive feedback.
 Whether it be a start-up brewery or one looking for additional kegs to complement their existing float, Keg Logistics will work to meet the needs of today’s craft consumers.

 Kegs are made from high-grade stainless steel 1.4301 (AISI 304).